Liniker: Musical career and activism

 In 2015, Liniker formed the band Liniker e os Caramelows (formerly Os Caramelows, a play on words with 'caramel' and 'mellow') with friends.
 Songs are entirely written by Liniker.
 Their first concert took place when the band was one day old.

-The video for the single Zero from EP Cru (Raw) went viral on YouTube and peaked 1.5 million views in the space of a week.
+The video for the single Zero from EP Cru (Raw) went viral on YouTube, receiving 1.5 million views in the space of a week.
 In 2016, the band released Remonta (Reassembling).
 They began touring around Brazil as well as internationally, having performed in Europe, Latin America, Africa and the US.
 Audiences were able to enjoy the music even though failing to understand their Portuguese lyrics.

 In 2019, the album Goela Abaixo (Down My Throat) was nominated for the Latin Grammy Award for Best Portuguese Language Rock or Alternative Album in 2019.

 The band describe their music as new Brazilian Black music or "funzy" (a 'nearly indescribable fusion'), highlighting Black music's deep influence throughout Latin America.
 In Goela Abaixo, elements of Caribbean and African music, as well as verses in English and Spanish are noticeable.
 In it, Liniker affirms her body as 'political' and exhibits global ambitions as a representative of the African diaspora.

 In 2020, after 5 years active, the band have announced their separation with a farewell tour scheduled for the second semester of 2020.
 This however has not taken place yet due to the consequences of the COVID-19 pandemic.
 In the meantime, Liniker goes on with her solo career.

 Liniker uses her position as a well-known artist to promote social change and represent Black trans culture in a hostile social environment.
 She feels she has a responsibility to speak up about the violence against queer people in Brazil.
 However, she also expressed discontent that sometimes, especially during her transition, too much time in interviews was spent discussing her gender, and comparatively little discussing her music.

 In November 2022, Liniker became the first trans woman to win a Latin Grammy.
 She won the category Melhor Álbum de Música Popular Brasileira (Best MPB Album) for her first solo album Indigo Borboleta Anil, which mixes lyrics in English and Portuguese languages and incorporates elements of MPB, R&B, Soul, Jazz, Reggae, beyond Samba.
 In her speech, she got emotional and highlighted that something historical happened in her country that day.

 Partnership with Johnny Hooker and Flutua

 In 2017, Liniker partnered up with Brazilian singer Johnny Hooker on single Flutua (It Floats).
-The single cover features both singers French-kissing.
+The single cover features both singers French kissing.
 The song is a cry from the heart against homophobia in Brazil.
-As the lyrics go: 'No one will have the power/ to want to tell us how to love.'
+As the lyrics go: 'No one will have the power / to want to tell us how to love.'